 The federal Bipartisan Infrastructure Law (BIL) provided a much-needed infusion of funds for investment in transportation.
-The BIL authorizes \$140 billion in new grant funding for which WILMAPCO regional surface transportation projects can compete through more than two dozen grants with a focus on safety, bridges, climate change, resilience, and project delivery.
+The BIL authorizes \$140 billion in new grant funding for which WILMAPCO regional transportation surface projects compete through more than two dozen grants with a focus on safety, bridges, climate change, resilience, and project delivery.
 Key discretionary grant programs provide funding to achieve our goals, such as the Safe Streets for All program funding strategies to eliminate roadway fatalities, programs to modernize rail and bus transit, and support for expanded electric vehicle infrastructure.
-Details are available at: www.transportation. gov/bipartisan-infrastructure-law.
+Details are available www.transportation.gov/bipartisaninfrastructure-law.